NativeScript/docs-v7/docs/ui/theme.md

 /* This color was named $ab-background in Theme v1 */
 $complementary: fuchsia;

-/* The variables are loaded bofire the Core styles */
+/* The variables are loaded before the Core styles */
 @import '~@nativescript/theme/index';
 ```